 You can also choose to display results in text or percentages under Displaying of Score.

-Click Update Settings once you are done.
+Click Save and exit once you are done.

 Adding a timer to a Talent Trial